10 places to search for creative jobs in the UK

 Job hunting can feel never-ending and relentless, but can be greatly helped if you know where to look.
-That’s why we’ve collated a list of 10 websites, Instagram pages, and jobs boards catered specifically for creatives.
+That’s why we’ve collated a list of 16 websites, jobs boards and newsletters catered specifically for creatives.
 With opportunities ranging from photography, film, graphic design and communications to marketing and project management, we recommend having a browse.

 1. The Dots